 - When caramelized and golden, I remove the veggies from the pan and hold them on a plate while I brown my seasoned ground pork for a few minutes in the pan I just used.

-- I then add back into the pan the eggplant and onion mixture, along with garlic and then wine, followed by the diced tomatoes (with their juice).
+- Then, I add back into the pan the eggplant and onion mixture, along with garlic and then wine, followed by the diced tomatoes (with their juice).

 - I leave my lid slightly askew and allow the ragu to simmer for about 45 minutes until rich and thickened.

 - Next, while the ragu is cooking, I cook my orecchiette until al dente, and keep it warm.

 - To finish things up, I add fresh herbs to my pork ragu, and then add in the cooked orecchiette pasta, and fold together.
 I drizzle over a touch more olive oil, spoon into my bowl, and garnish with grated asiago cheese.

 Tips & Tidbits for Orecchiette with Pork Ragu: